doubility-sky/daydayup/database.md

   - [Ledisdb](https://github.com/siddontang/ledisdb) is a high-performance NoSQL database, similar to Redis, written in Go.
 It supports many data structures including kv, list, hash, zset, set.
   - [SSDB](https://github.com/ideawu/ssdb) is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, an alternative to Redis.
 - [LevelDB](https://github.com/google/leveldb) is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
+- [TiKV](https://github.com/tikv/tikv) is an open-source, distributed, and transactional key-value database.
+Unlike other traditional NoSQL systems, TiKV not only provides classical key-value APIs, but also transactional APIs with ACID compliance.
+Built in Rust and powered by Raft, TiKV was originally created to complement TiDB
 ### [Wide Column Store](https://en.wikipedia.org/wiki/Wide_column_store)
 - [Apache HBase](https://github.com/apache/hbase) is an open-source, distributed, versioned, column-oriented store modeled after Google' [Bigtable: A Distributed Storage System for Structured Data](https://ai.google/research/pubs/pub27898) by Chang et al.
   Just as Bigtable leverages the distributed data storage provided by the Google File System, HBase provides Bigtable-like capabilities on top of Apache Hadoop.